 Dogs are the most popular pet in Austin and throughout the state.
 People bring these animals into their homes for companionship, work, or to provide protection.
 Regardless of the reasons why people choose to own dogs, they have a responsibility to keep these animals under control.
 Sometimes, a lack of control or supervision allows these animals to get loose and cause harm.

-Dog bites are serious matters.
+Dog bites resulting from animal attacks are serious matters.
 Not only can a bite tear a person’s skin and cause bleeding, but prompt medical care may be necessary to prevent the onset of infection.
-This can result in thousands of dollars in medical bills and lost wages.
+These severe injuries can result in thousands of dollars in medical expenses and lost wages.

 Even so, a dog owner is not automatically liable for an attack.
-Some laws, such as Texas’s “one-bite rule,” can allow some owners to escape responsibility.
+Some laws, such as Texas’s “one-bite rule,” can allow some negligent dog owners to escape responsibility.
 An Austin dog bite lawyer could help prevent this from happening.
-The legal team at Loncar Lyon Jenkins wants to help you hold the liable party responsible for your damages.
+The Austin personal injury lawyers at Loncar Lyon Jenkins wants to help you hold the liable party responsible for your damages.

 State Laws Concerning Dog Bites

 Whether or not the dog’s owner is liable for your bite injuries is a complex question.
 While many states have passed laws regarding dog owner liability, Texas relies on a nearly 50-year-old court case for determining when a dog owner is liable for an attack.

 The Texas Supreme Court case of Marshall v.
 Ranne, 511 SW 2d 255 (Tex.
 S.C.
 1974) remains the controlling law concerning dog attacks.
 In short, this case requires the victim of a bite to prove that the owner of the animal knew or should have known about the animal’s violent tendencies prior to an attack.
 This can be more difficult than it sounds.

 - A previous attack by the animal outlined in a police report